Find a centre near you... FIND HELP EMAIL US

 Family Peer Supporters: Mary Louise and Nicole

 Mary Louise is a mom of three beautiful children, currently grieving the loss of her youngest to suicide in 2022.
 She and her family worked tirelessly to navigate finding support while managing the struggles her daughter, Jaida, was experiencing, such as substance use, self-harm, and suicidal ideation.
-She and her husband, Rob, decided that they could not let this loss go unnoticed and decided that they wanted to help other young adolescents and their families who may be struggling as they were.
+She and her husband, Rob, could not let this loss go unnoticed and wanted to help other young adolescents and their families who may be struggling as they were.
 They started the Jaida Project in her name and continue to raise awareness surrounding mental health and suicide with the goal of ending the stigma surrounding this illness.
 The Healing Path is for parents who are surviving the loss of their child to suicide so that, as a community, their children can be spoken of and remembered while supporting each other on this journey of healing.
 You can learn more about The Jaida Project HERE.

 Thunder Bay